SphereII/SphereII.Mods/0-SCore/ReadMe.md

 [ Change Log ]

+Version: 20.2.56.x

+	- Added more enhancements for SpawnCube2SDX.
+See blocks.xml for examples on advanced configuration.
+	- Fixed issue with Sleepers not getting the correct buffs on waking up.
+	- Fixed issue with Attack UAI being locked when target was still visible but not accessible.

 Version: 20.2.55.x
 	- Fixed issue with bad ray cast, causing NPCs to shoot through doors and walls
 	- Multiple fixes to the BlockSpawnCube2SDX.
 This cube will allow you to spawn in a one-time entity.